 The average conversion rate across all industries in Google AdWords is 3.75% – but for real estate businesses, the average is only 2.47%.

 This is why I created this list of useful tips to help you create real estate landing pages that actually convert!

 You’ll notice something across these seven tips: they’re all about creating an easy, engaging, and personalized experience for the site visitor.
 As long as you keep that in mind, you’ll be golden.

-Simplicity is key when it comes to your landing pages, and this goes for everything from the imagery to the copy to the CTA’s and search functionality.
+Simplicity is key when it comes to your real estate website, and landing pages are no different.
+This goes for everything from the imagery to the copy to the CTA’s and search functionality.